Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 Then reference it in rules:

-Set classtype:trojan-activity rather than a generic policy class; this ensures the alerts appear in the correct priority bucket in your SIEM or log aggregator.
-Assign SIDs in a range you own so they do not collide with downloaded rulesets.
+Use classtype:trojan-activity rather than a generic policy class so the alerts land in the right priority bucket in your SIEM or log aggregator.
+Put the SIDs in a range you own so they do not collide with downloaded rulesets.

 Split the address variable by threat category if you separated the list earlier.
-Ransomware C2 addresses get a dedicated variable and a higher-priority rule with priority:1.
+Ransomware C2 addresses get their own variable and a higher-priority rule with priority:1.
 Phishing hosts can sit at priority:2.
-This gives you filtering options in Kibana or any other tool consuming EVE JSON output without re-parsing the raw alert text.
+That gives you filtering options in Kibana or any other tool consuming EVE JSON output without re-parsing the alert text.

 VLAN segmentation to reduce false positives

-Running the same block list against all VLANs without modification produces noise.
-A guest Wi-Fi VLAN will generate alerts for traffic that is entirely unrelated to C2 activity on your production hosts.
-A printer VLAN has no legitimate reason to contact any external IP at all, so the block list is redundant there; a blanket outbound-to-internet block is more appropriate.
+Running the same block list against all VLANs without changes creates noise.
+A guest Wi-Fi VLAN will generate alerts for traffic that has nothing to do with C2 activity on production hosts.
+A printer VLAN has no sensible reason to contact any external IP at all, so the block list is pointless there; a blanket outbound-to-internet block is the better fit.

 Apply the Synergia rules narrowly.
 On VLANs hosting servers or workstations with direct internet access, apply the full Suricata rule set and the firewall ACL.
-On IoT or isolated VLANs, replace the specific C2 list with a default-deny outbound rule and whitelist the specific external destinations those devices actually need.
-This cuts alert volume and makes real hits easier to spot.
+On IoT or isolated VLANs, replace the specific C2 list with a default-deny outbound rule and whitelist only the external destinations those devices need.
+That cuts alert volume and makes real hits easier to spot.

 In pfSense, assign the ACL alias only to the LAN and server VLAN interfaces.
 In Suricata, use HOME_NET to reflect the CIDR ranges of those segments only.
 Adjust suricata.yaml so that HOME_NET excludes your IoT and printer VLANs rather than using the default catch-all.